FastRunningMedian.jl

 This Julia Package allows you to calculate a running median - fast.

-In Julia, execute:
+In Julia, install with:

 ]add FastRunningMedian